omereltas/post-hoc/Readme.md

-# Monte Carlo Simulation of Post-Hoc Tests in Small Samples

 # Post-Hoc Multiple Comparison Procedures: A Monte Carlo Simulation Study

 This repository contains the R code and results for the simulation study: